-9.11.3 Duplex Mode
+9.8.2.3 Duplex Mode

 The next parameter is the duplex mode.
 The duplex mode may be set to full duplex or half duplex.
-With full duplex any commands received by the calibrator via the serial interface are immediately echoed or transmitted back to the device of origin.
-With half duplex the commands are executed but not echoed.
-The duplex mode parameter is indicated by, dUPLFlashes "dUPL" and then displays the settingd=FULLCurrent duplex mode setting
+With full duplex any commands received by the calibrator via the serial interface will be immediately echoed or transmitted back to the device of origin.
+With half duplex the commands will be executed but not echoed.
+The duplex mode parameter is indicated by, dUPL d=FULL

+Flashes "dUPL" and then displays the setting